csnv/Mindu/README.md

 > Webserver running on port 82

 ## Features
+- Token authentication.
 - Emblem upload/download with transparency checks for both BMP and GIF formats.
 - User config and char config saving/loading.

-## Pending
-- Merchant store functionality
+- Merchant store functionality.

 ## Contributing
 - Clone the repo.
 - Make some changes.
 - Upload to your repo.
 - Open a pull request.

+## Ideas, suggestions, bugs...
+Please use the issues tab here in Github, your feedback is appreciated!